brettz9/intl-dom/README.md

 the text "zero" will be displayed if the supplied value is "0", and the number will be displayed to one decimal point otherwise.

+##### Casting

-Rather than requiring the run-time code to supply the formatting needed for conditional key selection, locales can cast the supplied value within the key, using the built-in function approach.
+Continuing with the example in the previous section, rather than requiring the run-time code to supply the formatting needed for conditional key selection, locales can cast the supplied value within the key, using the built-in function approach.